- Making fishing better

-Interested anglers who attended panfish public meetings, fishing expos, sport shows and Conservation Congress meetings, in February and March had the opportunity to complete a panfish survey.
-The results of the panfish survey have been analyzed and are found below:
+Interested anglers who attended panfish public meetings, fishing expos, sport shows and Conservation Congress meetings, in February and March 2013 had the opportunity to complete a panfish survey.
+The results of the panfish survey were analyzed and are found below:

 Input will help guide the development of a statewide plan for managing panfish populations.
 We hope to provide our anglers with a variety of panfishing opportunities.

 Experimental panfish regulations